 The Fit

 The Hyperlite Mountain Gear Daybreak Backpack is available in a single size.
-This means it’s not going to be a great fit for everyone and if you’re planning on using this for anything beyond casual hikes or commutes, you’re going to have to hope that you fit the one that’s available.
-Each strap is adjustable and there’s also a hip belt and a sternum strap, but each of these only offers a limited range of adjustability.
-I wouldn’t necessarily recommend using this pack on all-day adventures, but as is the case with the recommended load capacity, if you’re comfortable with some discomfort, then maybe the fit won’t be much of an issue for you.
+This means it won’t be a great fit for everyone, and if you plan to use it for anything beyond casual hikes or commutes, you’ll have to hope that you fit the one that’s available.
+Each strap is adjustable, and there is also a hip belt and a sternum strap; however, each of these offers only a limited range of adjustability.
+I wouldn’t necessarily recommend using this pack for all-day adventures.
+Still, as is the case with the recommended load capacity, if you’re comfortable with some discomfort, then the fit may not be much of an issue for you.

 The Hipbelt

-For a daypack not designed to hold more than 25 lb / 11.3 kg, it’s unclear why such a substantial hipbelt would be included on a pack that is otherwise “ultralight.”
-This is just one of multiple conundrums offered up by the Daybreak as it attempts to be too many things at once while not really excelling at any.
-You can stow the hipbelt when you ultimately decide not to use it, but there’s not way to remove it (besides cutting it off).
+For a daypack not designed to hold more than 25 lb / 11.3 kg, it’s unclear why such a substantial hipbelt would be included on a pack that’s otherwise described as “ultralight.”
+This is just one of the multiple conundrums presented by Daybreak as it attempts to be too many things at once, yet not truly excel at any of them.
+You can stow the hipbelt when you ultimately decide not to use it, but there’s no way to remove it (besides cutting it off).
 That said, it’s comfortable, but I typically find the sternum strap to be more than enough for carrying around the Daybreak.

 The Interior

-The minimalist design of the Hyperlite Mountain Gear Daybreak Backpack offers one large interior pocket that features a laptop sleeve and a separate zippered pocket.
-It’s small stash pocket is suitable for keys, cards, or other small items, but it won’t come close to holding any larger gear (it doesn’t even fit my phone).
-You can use the laptop sleeve as a sort of divider within the pack to keep some of your gear separate (like your sweaty or dirty clothes), but the single large interior pocket lacks most of organizational features that are typcally offered in day packs.
-Sometimes I feel like I loose items inside the main compartment and I find myself digging through it looking for smaller items.
+The minimalist design of the Hyperlite Mountain Gear Daybreak Backpack features a single large interior pocket that includes a laptop sleeve and a separate zippered pocket.
+Its small stash pocket is suitable for keys, cards, or other small items, but it won’t come close to holding any larger gear (it doesn’t even fit my phone).
+You can use the laptop sleeve as a sort of divider within the pack to keep some of your gear separate (like your sweaty or dirty clothes), but the single large interior pocket lacks most of the organizational features that are typically offered in day packs.
+Sometimes I feel like I lose items inside the main compartment, and I find myself digging through it looking for smaller items.

 A man wearing sunglasses, a cap, and a green shirt adjusts his white Hyperlite Mountain Gear Daybreak backpack loaded with climbing gear, including shoes and a chalk bag, while outdoors near trees under a bright blue sky.